Morphophonology: Isolation forms

-If the grammar of a language is assumed to have two rules, rule A and rule B, with A ordered before B, a given derivation may cause the application of rule A to create the environment for rule B to apply, which was not present before the application of rule A. Both rules then are in a feeding relationship.
+If the grammar of a language includes two rules rule A and rule B ordered such that A precedes B, a derivation may result in rule A creating the necessary environment for rule B to apply, even though that environment did not exist beforehand.
+In this case, the two rules are said to be in a feeding relationship.

 If rule A is ordered before B in the derivation in which rule A destroys the environment to which rule B applies, both rules are in a bleeding order.

 If A is ordered before B, and B creates an environment in which A could have applied, B is then said to counterfeed A, and the relationship is counterfeeding.

 If A is ordered before B, there is a counterbleeding relationship if B destroys the environment that A applies to and has already applied and so B has missed its chance to bleed A.

 Conjunctive ordering is the ordering that ensures that all rules are applied in a derivation before the surface representation occurs.
 Rules applied in a feeding relationship are said to be conjunctively ordered.

 Disjunctive ordering is a rule that applies and prevents the other rule from applying in the surface representation.
 Such rules have a bleeding relationship and are said to be disjunctively ordered.

 Orthography

 The principle behind alphabetic writing systems is that the letters (graphemes) represent phonemes.
-However, many orthographies based on such systems have correspondences between graphemes and phonemes that are not exact, and it is sometimes the case that certain spellings better represent a word's morphophonological structure rather than the purely-phonological structure.
+However, many orthographies based on such systems have correspondences between graphemes and phonemes that are not exact, and it is sometimes the case that certain spellings better represent a word's morphophonological structure rather than the purely phonological structure.
 An example is that the English plural morpheme is written -s, regardless of whether it is pronounced /s/ or /z/: cats and dogs, not dogz.

 The above example involves active morphology (inflection), and morphophonemic spellings are common in this context in many languages.
 Another type of spelling that can be described as morphophonemic is the kind that reflects the etymology of words.
 Such spellings are particularly common in English; examples include science /saɪ/ vs. unconscious /ʃ/, prejudice /prɛ/ vs. prequel /priː/, sign /saɪn/ signature /sɪɡn/, nation /neɪ/ vs. nationalism /næ/, and special /spɛ/ vs. species /spiː/.

-For more detail on this topic, see Phonemic orthography, particularly the section on Morphophonemic features.